 Academics Menu ▾

 A four-year degree is the pathway to higher compensation and more opportunities as you enter the business world today — and advancement to management down the road.
-The skills you acquire through the William Woods University online Bachelor of Science in Management will help prepare you to take your place and begin the journey in the business field.
-This is one of the most popular online degrees at William Woods, designed to further the ideals and values of ethics, self-liberation, and lifelong education that will prepare you to participate in the business community.
+The skills you acquire through the William Woods University online Bachelor of Science in Business Administration will help prepare you to take your place and begin the journey in the business field.
+This is one of the most popular online degrees at William Woods, designed to further the ideals and values of ethics, self-liberation, and lifelong education that will prepare you for entrepreneurial leadership in the business community, whether you are working for someone else or running your own company.
 In this program, you will enjoy the convenience and flexibility of online learning.

-You’ll take part in a rigorous and challenging business curriculum taught by experienced faculty committed to supporting you every step of the way.
+You’ll take part in a rigorous and challenging business curriculum that includes not just the fundamentals of business administration, but customer service, non-profit management, ethics, and entrepreneurial leadership.
+You will be taught by experienced faculty, committed to supporting you every step of the way.
 And you’ll have the opportunity to collaborate online with your peers, sharing what you have learned and honing techniques and skills that you will apply in the workplace after graduation.

-The online Bachelor of Science in Management degree at William Woods consists of 122 hours, with 43 General Education hours, 42 Major core hours and 37 elective hours.
+The online Bachelor of Science in Management degree at William Woods consists of 122 hours, with 63 major core credits, 43 general education hours, and 16 elective creidts.

 Management and Leadership